shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 - sense of progress from ballet point to bullet point > sections.
 - moment goal reach story is over
 - Promise > Progress > Payoff
+- Substitution plot :L give sth else than what expected /harder to write/

 ##### Introduction / Beginning
 - to engage